WSJ: Cohen paid porn star through private LLC created just weeks before election

 The company, Essential Consultants LLC, was reportedly created in Delaware -- which offers a higher standard of privacy to business owners -- by attorney Michael Cohen, according to the Journal's report, which cited corporate records and people familiar with the matter.

-The Wall Street Journal first reported last week that Cohen had paid the former porn star, Stormy Daniels, $130,000 in exchange for her silence about the alleged encounter.
+The Wall Street Journal first reported last week that Cohen had paid the former porn star, Stephanie Clifford, known as Stormy Daniels, $130,000 in exchange for her silence about the alleged encounter.
 Following that report, Cohen said in a statement that Trump "vehemently denies" any encounter between the two.

-In addition to Essential Consultants LLC, a person familiar with the matter told The Wall Street Journal that aliases were used to hide the names of people involved, including "Peggy Peterson" for the adult film star Stephanie Clifford, known as Stormy Daniels.
+In addition to Essential Consultants LLC, a person familiar with the matter told The Wall Street Journal that aliases were used to hide the names of people involved, including "Peggy Peterson" for Daniels.

 CNN has not independently confirmed The Wall Street Journal's reporting, and Cohen did not immediately respond to a request for comment.